jduimovich/tad-bootstrap/README.md

 Gitops default templates can be found in `./templates` and can be extended by adding new types of components.

+To create a gitops repo, in any .git repo run `tad init`

 The list of current default templates are

 ## http